gawkermedia/amqp-client-provider/README.md

 ### Handles publisher confirmations and message republishing if messages weren't confirmed

-Every message sent to RabbitMQ (we send messages with persistent flag by default) gets saved to the configurable `MessageStore`.
+Each RabbitMQ exchange belongs to some at-least-once group.
+Each group in turn may have a configurable `MessageStore` assigned to it by the application using this library, which manages storing messages until they are confirmed.
+Every message sent to RabbitMQ (we send messages with persistent flag by default) gets saved to that store, unless the exchange that message was sent to belongs to a group that does not have a `MessageStore` at all.

 Then if the RabbitMQ sends back a confirmation that the message was persisted on the broker side, the message gets deleted.
 If no confirmation arrived within the configured timeframe, the `Repeater` resends with the same `Publisher`.
 The message will be picked up by the resend loop until it finally gets confirmed.

+There is no built-in association between groups and stores; they are managed on the application level.

 ### Automatically sends consumer confirmations after the message was processed

 The only thing you need to provide is a simple configuration and a function of `A => Future[Unit]`, and the library will handle the rest: create the queue and the exchange if they does not exist, create the binding, and start consuming messages.
 With every message, your function gets called.
 After processing the message, the library will send back the acknowledgement to RabbitMQ.
 If your code throws exception, the library sends back a negative acknowledgement and the message will be requeued.

 ### Configuration